Sunday, April 29, 2012

 It's obvious that this is a subtle way of showing that Tony got whacked, without actually showing it.
 There are some good solid pieces of evidence to support this.
 First, there's the technical stuff about how the all-important scene was set up.
 Throughout the series the camera seldom shifted to Tony's point of view.
 This was an exceptional directorial decision that puts us inside of Tony's head.
 The shift in point of view is a bit unnerving, and signals that a major event is imminent -- we're seeing the last sight that Tony will ever take in.

-A persuasive piece of evidence of Tony's demise is a scene in an episode earlier in that finale season, "Soprano Home Movies" (#6.13) in which Bobby "Bacala" Baccalieri and Tony discuss what it's like to get whacked."You probably don't even hear it when it happens," says Bobby.
+Another piece of evidence is a scene in an episode earlier of the finale season, "Soprano Home Movies" (#6.13) in which Bobby "Bacala" Baccalieri and Tony discuss what it's like to get whacked."You probably don't even hear it when it happens," says Bobby.

 And that's just what happens to Tony.
 Silence ... and then blackness.

 Remember, too, that one of Tony's henchmen whacked rival Phil Leotardo in front of his family -- an organized crime no-no. It makes sense that Leotardo's crew would return the favor and bump Tony in front of his brood.

 So there you have it.
 Tony got whacked in the New Jersey diner before he could finish his onion rings.
 Case closed.
 I hate to say it, but there will never be a sequel.
 Let's just move on, shall we?

 Posted by Paul Parcellin at 1:30 PM